 - ¾ cup sugar

 - 1 egg

-- 1 fresh ripe pineapple , sliced or 1-20 ounce can pineapple slices
+- 1 fresh ripe pineapple rings or 1-20 ounce can pineapple slices drained.

-- In a mixing bowl, sift with a wire whisk the flour, sugar, baking powder and salt.
+- In a mixing bowl, whisk together the flour, sugar, baking powder and salt.

-- Add the oil and milk to the bowl and beat for 1 minute.
+- Add the oil and milk to the bowl and beat, using a hand or stand mixer, for 1 minute.

 - Add in vanilla, egg, lemon rind and juice.
 Blend until just combined.